Nanoscale virus imaging X-ray microscope based on incoherent diffraction

 2. Relativistic intensities at MHz repetition rates

-This technology will be used to create a nano-source of hard X-rays from the K-alpha plasma emission of metallic nano-targets at an average power comparable to that of a synchrotron beamline.
+This will be used to create a nano-source of hard X-rays from the K-alpha plasma emission of metallic nano-targets at an average power comparable to that of a synchrotron beamline.

 We will capitalize on this high brilliance, high average power hard X-ray source to perform lensless nanoscale biomedical imaging based on recent findings in incoherent imaging and machine learning.